There are four different co-branded Hilton credit cards — which one is right for you, to help you get the most out of every hotel stay?

 How Many Points Will You Earn?

-On the Times Square hotel stay mentioned above, you’d earn 11,370 points with the Hilton Honors Ascend Card for your $379 Hampton Inn night.
+On the Times Square hotel stay mentioned above, you’d earn 11,370 points with the Hilton Honors Surpass Card for your $379 Hampton Inn night.
 You’d earn a total of 30 points per dollar: 12 points per dollar on the card and then an additional 18X points with the Gold status the card provides.

 That’s 3X the points a regular Hilton Honors member would earn (over 7,500 more points) and over 4,000 more points than someone with the Hilton Honors American Express Card.